Nikola Gruevski: Personal life

 Born in Skopje in 1970, Gruevski was brought up in a family that was neither privileged nor poor.
 His father worked in furniture and design and his mother was a nurse.
 After his parents' divorce, he was raised by his mother.
 At the age of four, however, she went to work in Libya, like thousands of other Yugoslav citizens, and took him with her.
 After their return, he completed primary and secondary education in Skopje.
 Having graduated from the Faculty of Economics at the St. Clement of Ohrid University in Bitola in 1994 (where he dabbled in amateur theatre and boxing) he entered the nascent finance sector, and was the first person to trade on Skopje's stock exchange.
 During 1995 he worked as director of department in Multigroup owned Balkanbank, and became its exhibitioner till 1998.
 In 1996 he also acquired qualifications for the international capital market from a London Securities Institute.
 He founded the Brokerage Association of Macedonia in 1998 and made the first transaction on the Macedonian Stock Exchange.

 On 12 December 2006, he obtained a master's degree from the Faculty of Economics at the Ss.
 Cyril and Methodius University in Skopje.
 He divorced his first wife and was married again in May 2007 to Borkica Gruevska with whom he has two daughters: Anastasija and Sofija.

-Gruevski's paternal grandparents came from the Ottoman Macedonia village of Krushoradi, where his grandfather Nikolaos Grouios (Nikola Gruev) (1911–1940) was born.
+Gruevski's paternal grandparents came from the Ottoman Macedonia village of Krušoradi, where his grandfather Nikolaos Grouios (Nikola Gruev) (1911–1940) was born.
 Until the official Greek annexation after the Second Balkan War in 1913, it was under the jurisdiction of the Bulgarian Exarchate.
 The Greek administration later practised an assimilative anti-Bulgarian campaign, changing the names of local villagers to the corresponding Greek names.
 The village itself was renamed by the Greek authorities to Achlada in 1926.
 Gruevski's grandfather fought in the Greco-Italian War, where he lost his life.
 His name is mentioned on the war memorial in Achlada among the names of the locals who were killed during World War II.
 Years later, during the Greek Civil War, Gruevski's grandmother and father fled north to what was then Yugoslav Macedonia, where they changed their family name to Gruevski in order to gain citizenship through assimilation, as was the Yugoslav policy at the time.

-Gruevski's maternal grandfather - Mihail D. Miyalkov was a member of the Bulgarian Action Committees in 1941 and later of a Bulgarian club founded in Ŝtip in 1942, when the area was annexed by Bulgaria during the Second World War.
-His mother Nadezhda is also from Ŝtip.
+His mother Nadežda is from Štip.
 She is a sister of the first Minister of the Interior of the Republic of Macedonia - Jordan Mijalkov.
 During the administration of Nikola Gruevski, his first cousin, Sašo Mijalkov was the director of the Administration for Security and Counterintelligence of the Republic of Macedonia.